 Open Cell vs Closed Cell Foam Insulation

-Let’s walk through the two and figure out which is better for you and your application.
+Let’s walk through the two and figure out which type of spray foam insulation is better for you and your application.

 Open Cell and Closed Cell Spray Foam Composition

 Open cell foam is lightweight, pliable and easy to work with, whereas closed cell foam is rigid and very dense.